 Mark: In my experience, there is a lower ratio of Operations Directors with manufacturing bias that move up into the broader MD role.
 At what stage did you realise that you aspired to develop into the MD role at VEKA?

-Dave: There wasn’t really a specific moment for me to aspire to become an MD, it wasn’t an instant one day and say “let’s become an MD”.
-I was content being the Ops Director and felt comfortable doing that role it just felt natural to lead the total business rather than just the operational side of VEKA when the opportunity arose.
+Dave: There wasn’t really a specific moment for me to aspire to become a Managing Director, it wasn’t an instant one day and say “let’s become an MD”.
+I was content being the Operations Director and felt comfortable doing that role it just felt natural to lead the total business rather than just the operational side of VEKA when the opportunity arose.
 It was the first time the VEKA Group had made an Operational Director into a General Manager.
 Today I work tirelessly to improve as a person in that role, I learn new things every day and I enjoy the variety the position offers and the responsibility for all our colleagues who work at VEKA.

 Mark: What areas and strengths do you feel an Operations Director brings to an MD role that you may not always get from other areas of the business?
 (You mentioned hearts & minds with S&M being slightly more detached on Friday Dave).